kjmikkel/PoE2Mods/ShipMorale/Readme.txt

 Steam Achievements might be disabled by using this (but I am not sure), but you will still be able to earn Berath's Blessings points and GOG achievements.

 :: INSTALLATION ::
-Unzip the Mods folder and put it in the ...\Pillars of Eternity II Deadfire\ directory.
+Unzip the Mods folder and put it in the
+...\Pillars of Eternity II Deadfire\ directory for the GOG version ...\Pillars of Eternity II\ directory for the Steam version

+Copy the file INIFileParser.dll to the
+...\Pillars of Eternity II Deadfire\PillarsOfEternityII_Data\Managed\ directory for the GOG version ...\Pillars of Eternity II Deadfire\PillarsOfEternityII_Data\Managed\ directory for the Steam version

 ::  CREDITS ::
 This is a maintained version of a mod made by SonicZentropy (and its original source can be found here: https://github.com/SonicZentropy/PoE2Mods.pw).